Known as the “sunshine vitamin”, vitamin D is one of the most underrated vitamins our body needs.

-What is troublesome is that before 2000, doctors rarely had the technology to measure vitamin D deficiency.
+What is troublesome is that before 2000, doctors rarely had the technology to measure it.

 However, with the development of technology, the US Centers for Disease Control and Prevention has managed to collect data, and the results show that 32% of adults and children in the US have vitamin D deficiency.

-As I mentioned previously, few people understand the risks that vitamin D deficiency carries.
+As I mentioned previously, few people understand the risks that deficiency carries.

 Bone pain and muscle weakness are the common risks, but there are also risks of cognitive impairment, asthma in children, cancer and increased risk of death from cardiovascular diseases.

-One of the reasons why people experience symptoms of vitamin D deficiency is their limited exposure to sunlight, a diet low in fish, dairy products and egg yolks.
+One of the reasons why people experience the symptoms is their limited exposure to sunlight, a diet low in fish, dairy products, and egg yolks.

 A word of notice for my friends with dark skin, you just have to spend much more time exposed to the sun to get vitamin D, as the melanin pigment in dark skin reduces the ability of your skin to absorb vitamin D.